jupyterhub/zero-to-jupyterhub-k8s/doc/source/create-k8s-cluster.rst

     that uniquely identifies this hub.
 For example, if you are creating a resource group for UC Berkeley's 2018 Spring Data100 Course, you should call it ucb_2018sp_data100_hub.
   * ``--location`` specifies the location of the data center you want your resource to be in.
-    `Here's a list of possible locations
+    In this case, we used the ``centralus`` location.
+For other options, see the `Azure list of locations that support AKS
     <https://github.com/Azure/AKS/blob/master/preview_regions.md>`_.
   * ``--output table`` specifies that the output should be in human readable format, rather than the default JSON output.
 We shall use this with most commands when executing them by hand.

-5. Enable the cloud APIs required before creating a cluster.
+4. Enable the cloud APIs required before creating a cluster.

    The following commands enable various Azure tools that we'll need in creating and managing the JupyterHub.